noahnut/go-search/README.md

     Range("score", query.Ptr(4.5), nil).
     Build()

+// Multi-field range: both conditions must be satisfied simultaneously.
+// Resolved with a single KD tree traversal — more efficient than intersecting
+// two independent range results. q := query.NewBuilder().
+    Range("price", query.Ptr(10), query.Ptr(100)).
+    Range("rating", query.Ptr(4.0), nil).
+    Build()

 sr := e.Search(q, 10)
 ```

 `query.Ptr(v)` is a convenience helper that returns a `*float64`.

+When combined with `Must` (text + range), the engine resolves range candidates first
+and intersects with text candidates in memory — storage reads happen only for documents
+that pass both filters.

 ### Terms query